-- 1. All six team members will be asked a planned, written question relating to their assigned motion - 2.
-Oral questions will come from the Chart of Permissible Motions.
-One question to each member with a required term (20 pts. per question).
+- 1. Presentation 11:00 minutes - 2.
+Oral Questions 5 minutes member with a required term (20 pts. per question).
 One with a required chairman.
-The Oral Question for the Chairman will come from Parliamentary Made Easy, by Shane Dunbar, page 17, "Duties of the President". - 3.
-Total possible questions = 6
+The Oral Question for the Chairman will come from Parliamentary Made Easy, by Shane Dunbar, page 17, "Duties of the President".